suhaotian/remix-intl/remix-intl/README.md

 // components
 import { ClientProvider, IntlScript } from 'remix-intl';
+import {
+  Link, NavLink, SwitchLocaleLink, useNavigate
+} from from '~/navigation'

 // api for server
 import { getT, getLocale } from 'remix-intl/server';